ElderSantana/timer2u-app/README.md

 # timer2u-app
-A short example of timer tracker using Angular 6
+A simple example of timer using Angular 6